openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

   can play your original .mp4 or .mov file and that it meets the other specifications for successful video processing.
 See :ref:`Specifications for Successful Video Files`.
 Upload the file, or a replacement file, again.
-If processing fails more than once for a file, contact the edX media team at media@edx.org.
+If processing fails more than once for a file, contact edX partner support at partner-support@edx.org.

 Statuses of **Invalid Token** or **Unknown** indicate a configuration problem.
-Inform your edX partner manager if these statuses appear.
+Inform edX partner support if these statuses appear.

 For more information, see :ref:`Video Encoding and Hosting Overview`.